Loose Teeth Due To Gum Disease: 8 Effective Treatments

 Frequently Asked Questions

 Dental splinting involves bonding the affected tooth to adjacent teeth to stabilize it.
 This procedure is considered a temporary measure, since the bonding material, such as composite, may have a limited duration.
-Deep Cleaning is also advised In cases where tooth mobility is due to poor oral hygiene and/or periodontal disease, the dentist may attempt to preserve the tooth through deep cleaning.
+Deep Cleaning is also advised.
+In cases where tooth mobility is due to poor oral hygiene and/or periodontal disease, the dentist may attempt to preserve the tooth through deep cleaning.

 Depending on the nature and severity of the damage to the tooth, the dentist may decide to extract and replace it with a dental bridge or implant.
 However, if the tooth is slightly mobile, it may be allowed to firm up naturally.
 In most situations, these teeth can be restored and strengthened in a matter of weeks.